FutureBranch/manager.readme/stevetauber/README.md

 **You've read the company values** - and if you've asked questions about them if you needed to.

-## Where I (?) succeed
+## Where I (maybe?) succeed

 **Improving processes** - I hate bureaucracy and will do my best to eliminate pointless tasks.

 **Asking questions** - I try to ask questions that make you think.
 Sometimes I ask questions so that I can learn.
 It's okay to take time to answer.

-## Where I (?) fail
+## Where I (maybe?) fail

 **Abandoning "the plan"** - I like to have a plan.
 I like the plan.
 Sometimes it's hard for me to abandon the plan for a new plan.

-**Lack of recognition** - I really, really, really get upset when someone isn't getting the recognition they deserve.
+**Lack of recognition** - When someone isn't getting the recognition they deserve, I get upset.
 I can and should handle this in a less emotional way.